Gigi Hadid Gives Millennial Pink a Style Upgrade With These Shiny Boots

 It also switches things up from the standard ankle black booties, so if you haven’t made moves to grab a pair, let Hadid’s ensemble brighten your day and inspire you to add them to your closet.
 Plus, you can’t go wrong with that comfortable two-inch platform design and under-$100 price tag.

 But boots aren’t the only kicks Hadid has an eye for.
-She took to Instagram over the weekend to reveal that she hit up Reebok’s flagship store in Boston, which means we can definitely expect to see her in sneaker looks in the near future.
+She took to Instagram over the weekend to reveal that she hit up Reebok’s flagship store in Boston, which means we can expect to see her in sneaker looks in the near future.

 Want more?